 - The library will close October 1, 2019.

 - While we were hoping for a reopening soon after the 2021 New Year, that has been pushed back to an undetermined date, probably in the spring.
 The contractor continues to experience materials delays in part due to Covid-19, but they are working hard to complete the remodel as soon as possible.
 We understand your frustrations and appreciate your patience and understanding.
 Watch for updates on the Library website and social media pages.
 Thank you.

 How can I pick up books and other materials?

 - The South Holiday Library (4649 Mile Stretch Rd, Holiday, 727-834-3331) will remain open while Centennial Park is being renovated.
 Inter-Library transfers of books can be picked up at that location.
-In addition, the South Holiday branch will begin Monday hours by the end of October, 2019.
 With the exception of the New River branch in Wesley Chapel, which is also closed for remodeling during this time, all other libraries will be open and maintaining their regular hours.

 Where will the staff go during the renovations?

 - All staff will be relocated to other branches or the alternate sites, or will be conducting community outreach.